Eliquis, 2.5mg 20 pcs.

 Interaction

-Combination of apixaban with ketoconazole (in dose 400 mg, 1 time per day), which is a potent inhibitor of both CYP3A4 isoenzyme and P-glycoprotein, led to increasing of mean AUC value of apixaban by 2 times and mean Cmax – 1.6 times.
-There is no dose adjustment of apixaban in combination with ketoconazole, however apixaban should be used with caution in patients receiving systemic therapy with azole antifungal agents, in particular ketoconazole, or other potent inhibitors of CYP3A4 isoenzyme and P-glycoprotein.
+The combination of apixaban with ketoconazole (at a dose of 400 mg, 1 time per day), which is a powerful inhibitor of both the CYP3A4 isoenzyme and P-glycoprotein, led to an increase in the average AUC value of apixaban by 2 times and the average Cmax value by 1.6 times.
+No dose adjustment of apixaban is required when combined with ketoconazole, but apixaban should be used with caution in patients receiving systemic therapy with azole antifungals, in particular ketoconazole, or other potent inhibitors of the CYP3A4 isoenzyme and P-glycoprotein.

-Drugs that moderately decrease the excretion rate of apixaban or inhibit the CYP3A4 isoenzyme and/or P-glycoprotein are expected to result in lower plasma concentrations of apixaban.
-For example, diltiazem (a moderate CYP3A4 isoenzyme inhibitor and a weak P-glycoprotein inhibitor) at a dose of 360 mg once daily resulted in a 1.4-fold increase in the mean AUC of apixaban and a 1.3-fold increase in mean Cmax values.
-Naproxen (P-glycoprotein inhibitor) when administered in 500 mg dose in healthy volunteers caused 1.5 and 1.6 times increase of averaged AUC and Cmax values of apixaban, respectively.
-At the same time, there was an increase in the values of blood clotting system parameters.
-However, against the background of this combination there was no effect of naproxen on platelet aggregation, associated with impaired arachidonic acid metabolism, and clinically significant prolongation of bleeding time.
+Drugs that moderately reduce the elimination rate of apixaban or inhibit CYP3A4 and/or P-glycoprotein are expected to increase plasma concentrations of apixaban to a lesser extent.
+For example, diltiazem (a moderate inhibitor of the CYP3A4 isoenzyme and a weak inhibitor of P-glycoprotein) at a dose of 360 mg 1 time per day led to an increase in the mean AUC values of apixaban by 1.4 times and the mean Cmax values by 1.3 times.
+Naproxen (a P-glycoprotein inhibitor), when administered at a dose of 500 mg to healthy volunteers, increased the mean AUC and Cmax values of apixaban by 1.5 and 1.6 times, respectively.
+At the same time, there was an increase in the values of blood coagulation parameters.
+However, against the background of this combination, there was no effect of naproxen on platelet aggregation associated with impaired arachidonic acid metabolism and no clinically significant prolongation of bleeding time.

-CYP3A4 and P-glycoprotein isoenzyme inducers
+Inducers of the isoenzyme CYP3A4 and P-glycoprotein

 Anticoagulants, platelet aggregation inhibitors and NSAIDs